 for all curves $\gamma_{n+k} \in \mathcal{C}_{n+k}(A,R,\e)$, for all $\vec{h}$ with $|h_i| \leq 1$ and $|h_k| \geq \frac12$, and all Schwartz functions $f$ whose Fourier supports are in $\Gamma_{n,k}(\gamma_{n+k},K,\vec{h};R)$. \end{lemma}

 Lemma \ref{0616lem73} can be viewed as the base case in the Pramanik-Seeger's bootstrapping argument.
-Since we truncated the $k$ flat directions to length $K^{-1}$, these directions becomes harmless.
+Since we have truncated the $k$-flat directions to length $K^{-1}$, these directions become harmless.
 The problem is reduced to that for a nondegenerate curve $\ga_n$ in $\R^n$.

 In this section, we use rescaling frequently.
 So let us introduce a rescaling map here.
-For any $1 \leq J \leq n$ and $X >0$, we define the linear transformation $L_{J,X}:\mathbb{R}^{n+k} \rightarrow \mathbb{R}^{n+k}$ by
+For any $1 \leq J \leq n+k$ and $X >0$, we define the linear transformation $L_{J,X}:\mathbb{R}^{n+k} \rightarrow \mathbb{R}^{n+k}$ by